kuiperzone/AvantGarde/README.md

 <img src="Media/Github-banner.png" style="width:50%;max-width:1200px;margin-bottom:4em;"/>

 # Avant Garde #
-**Avant Garde** is a cross-platform XAML previewer for the C# Avalonia Framework.
-It was the first Avalonia preview solution for Linux.
+**Avant Garde** is a cross-platform XAML previewer for the C# [Avalonia Framework](https://github.com/AvaloniaUI/Avalonia).
+It operates as a standalone application that works with your IDE, rather than an extension to an IDE.
+This means that Avant Garde is completely IDE agnostic.

 **[DOWNLOAD](https://github.com/kuiperzone/AvantGarde/releases/latest)**

+*If you like this project, don't forget to like and share.*

-Downloads include AppImages for Linux and Setup files for Windows.
+Downloads include AppImages, deb and RPMs for **Linux** and a **Setup Installer** for Windows.
 It isn't actively tested on MacOS, although there are reports of it [working fine](https://github.com/kuiperzone/AvantGarde/issues/6).
 However, you will need to clone and build from source.
-There are no special build requirements.
+This, however, is straigh-forward as there are no special build requirements.

 Avant Garde is licensed under GPLv3 or later.